amoreno1413/Pokemon-Card-Trading-App/README.md

 # Trading App - Pokémon Card Value Checker

 This app is designed to help you determine the trade value of your Pokémon cards.
-Prices will be updated on the first of every month, and 2 weeks after a new set releases.
+Prices will be updated every two weeks.
 Follow these simple steps:

 ## How to Use the App